-

 4.5 Very Low Frequency Region (<0.01 Hz):

-Comprises a semicircle potentially related to changes in the active material particle crystal structure or new phase formation, and a near-vertical line related to lithium-ion accumulation/depletion in the active material.
-Lithium batteries are typically not analyzed at such low frequencies.
-Therefore, the common equivalent circuit used for analyzing lithium battery EIS spectra is shown in Figure 4(a).
+Comprises a semicircle potentially related to changes in active material particle crystal structure or new phase formation, and a near-vertical line related to lithium-ion accumulation/depletion.
+Lithium batteries are typically not analyzed at such low frequencies; the common equivalent circuit therefore uses the \(R_s – (R_{SEI} \parallel C_{SEI}) – (R_{ct} \parallel C_{dl}) – Z_W\) model shown in Figure 4(a).

-Figure 3. (a) Micro-model for Li-ion intercalation/deintercalation in electrode active materials proposed by Barsoukov et al.; (b) Typical EIS spectrum for Li-ion deintercalation/intercalation in electrode active materials.
+Figure 3. (a) Micro-model for Li-ion intercalation/deintercalation in electrode active materials (Barsoukov et al.); (b) Typical EIS spectrum showing five frequency-dependent processes.

 5. Summary

-The IEST BIT6000 Battery Impedance Tester enables continuous Dynamic EIS testing on large-format, low-impedance cells when integrated with standard charging equipment.
-It provides valuable insights into transient electrochemical behaviors, supporting advanced research into battery kinetics under realistic operating conditions.
-In a case study with an LFP cell, dynamic Rct showed a clear correlation with SOC, highlighting the potential of EIS diagnostic testing for improved state estimation and battery management.
+The IEST BIT6000 Battery Impedance Tester enables continuous Dynamic EIS testing on large-format, low-impedance cells when integrated with standard charging equipment — without requiring an external current amplifier.
+The BIT6000 provides valuable insights into transient electrochemical behaviors, supporting advanced research into battery kinetics under realistic operating conditions.
+In a case study with a 40 Ah LFP cell, dynamic Rct showed a clear, monotonic SOC-dependent correlation across the 0%–70% SOC range, highlighting the potential of EIS diagnostic testing and LFP EIS analysis for improved state estimation and next-generation battery management.

 Figure 5.
-Appearance of the Battery Impedance Tester (BIT6000)
+Appearance of the IEST BIT6000 Battery Impedance Tester

 6. References